 - Sometimes people want to know your credentials, like you have an MFA or won an award.
-I don’t need to know that, but if you’re using this as a guide to help you write your letters for other bloggers, you may want to include it.

 - If one person says no, email them back and say, “Thank you for your response and for considering my book.”
 Then move on to the next one.